Veramuna11/Crime-Incidents-Analysis-Trends-Patterns-and-Insights-2020-Present-/README.md

 ---

 ## 📊 Tableau Dashboard

 To further enhance interactivity, a Tableau dashboard was developed featuring:

+- KPI Overview
-- Top 10 Crimes
+- Top 10 Crime Types
-- Crime Trends by Month
+- Top Crime Areas
-- Crime Hotspots by Area
+- Crime Trends Over Time
-- Victim Age and Gender Distributions
+- Victim Age and Gender Distribution
-- Weapon Usage Patterns
+- Most Common Weapons Used

 ▶️ **[View Interactive Tableau Dashboard Here](your-tableau-public-link-here)**

+---

+## 🧠 Conclusion

+The analysis of Los Angeles crime data from 2020 to the present revealed distinct patterns and actionable insights.
+Crime incidents concentrate heavily at the start of the year, with assaults and robberies topping crime reports, especially in 77th Street and Southeast areas.
+Victims are largely young adults, and physical altercations are more common than armed confrontations.
+These findings guide targeted safety initiatives, strategic resource allocation, and public education campaigns.

+---

 ## 📖 Decision-Making Insights
 - Increase law enforcement deployment and community engagement between January and March to address seasonal crime spikes.